larsthorup/webteknologi-dtu/01-getting-started/README.md

 - Vercel (instead of Netlify)
 - Redux (state management)

-## Read the code
+## Exercise

+1. Get this up and running on your own machine, including deploying it and viewing your app on another device.
-Try to get a cursory understanding by reading through the code of App.tsx several times.
+1. Try to get a cursory understanding by reading through the code of App.tsx several times.
 Help your understanding by sprinkling `console.log` statements here and there.
 You will learn how all the bits and pieces fit together plus a lot more, during this course.

 ## Additional exercises